finos/perspective/docs/md/js.md

 #### Creating new types

-For customizing the behavior or style of specific columns, perspective supports the definition of new types, deriving from an existing built-in type.
-First, add a new type and declare its base in your `perspctive.config.js`.
+For customizing the behavior or style of specific columns, Perspective supports the definition of new types that derive from an existing built-in type.
+First, add a new type and declare its base in your `perspective.config.js`:

 ```javascript
 module.exports = {